 1. Celery with protein

 Try Ants on a Log, a favorite with the kindergarten crowd: just add peanut butter and raisins to a few pieces of celery for your carb and protein fix.
 Alternatively, cream cheese and a scattering of pumpkin seeds is a great way to top your celery.

-Black beans are full of protein, and sweet potatoes and kale have lots of minerals your body will be craving after working out.
+Black beans are full of protein, and sweet potatoes are a good source of complex carbohydrates that your body will be craving after working out.
 Here’s a recipe to try.

 Protein-rich hummus is a perfect salty snack after a long workout.
 Pair with healthy whole grain crackers, a bit of toast, or even fresh veggies.
 You can also skip the pita and go for veggie chips (like radish chips) instead, in order to get more minerals.

 5. Tuna or salmon

 Mix with a little extra virgin olive oil, a few olives and salt and pepper for a snack that’s got a lot of protein and a bit of salt to replenish electrolytes.
 Eat on a bed of greens, on rice crackers or hydrating cucumber slices.

 6. Chocolate soymilk

-Chocolate milk is a go-to recovery drink among athletes for its ability to provide both protein and electrolytes like calcium and magnesium.
-Chocolate soymilk means even more protein.
-Drink it on its own or with a lower-sugar cereal like bran flakes or Wheaties; add banana slices for extra potassium.
+Chocolate milk is a go-to recovery drink among athletes for its ability to provide protein, carbohydrates, and electrolytes like calcium and magnesium.
+Chocolate soymilk is also protein packed and is perfect if you’re avoiding dairy.